-The water temperature is now between 59 and 60 degrees depending on weather conditions and the water level is still at 50%.
+The water temperature is now 61.5 degrees and water level is currently at 50%.

-Trout fishing is slow to fair.
-We see some trout every day but there is no one hot spot.
-Anglers take a few fish trolling as well as catching a few fish on bait.
-Nightcrawlers are the best trout bait this time of year.
+Nightcrawlers are the best trout choice this time of year.
 You can float them with a marshmallow, inflate them or fish them under a bobber.